hyharry/hyharry.github.io/source/Research/phd.md

 <h4> <a href="https://www.sciencedirect.com/science/article/pii/S002250962100065X?via%3Dihub">Y. Hu and W. A. Curtin.
 2021 JMPS</a></h4>

 ### atomistic study
 After the careful mesoscale study, I hoped to find out what really happens at atomistic scale.
 Does the precipitate really get sheared?
 The state-of-art  Neural Network Potential gave us the answer.
 After careful and heavy validation of the potential, we were convinced that the NNP is ready to use for  solving realistic mechanics problem.
 Systematic dislocation-precipitate interaction simulations were carried out.
 They showed that dislocation can either shear or loop the precipitate, depending on precipitate orientation and precipitate internal misfit stress.
-The comparision between atomistic and DDD for the same geometry laid the basis for model development.

 <!-- The potential was carefully trained on a curated database by my colleagues.
 Since all the important DFT atomistic configurations (with force and energy) were contained in the database, it could probably capture the hidden behaviors for a realistic problem.
 Then I carefully validated the NNP with a bunch of calculations, including dislocation core energy calculation, and some more advanced comparisons with continuum calculation, like misfit stress calculation.
 It turned out that the NNP has the capacity for solving a wide range of mechanical problems, in particular, the dislocation-precipitate interactions. -->